 We want to support projects that present new and different perspectives of the war and bring to light previously untold stories.

-We have already funded more than 1,000 First World War Centenary projects up and down the UK.
-Projects are led by all sorts of organisations, including youth groups, resident’s associations, disability and faith groups and local history societies, as well as museums, archives and historic sites.
+We have already funded more than 1,650 First World War Centenary projects across the UK.
+Projects are led by all sorts of organisations, including youth groups, residents' associations, disability and faith groups and local history societies, as well as museums, archives and historic sites.

 We will be funding First World War projects throughout the Centenary and beyond and are happy to see groups apply more than once.